 Simple as that.
 We didn’t want to make it difficult on ourselves.

-In fact, if I gave Kinzie a book with stick figures I drew myself stapled together the project would be complete.
+In fact, if I gave Kinzie a book with stick figures all stapled together the project would be complete.

-I hold high expectations for myself so of course I am going to take it to the next level.
+I hold high expectations for myself so of course I was going to take it to the next level.

 The Here and Now